Elastic Demand with Its Formula, Curve, and Examples

-- Unit elastic demand is when the quantity demanded changes the same percent that the price does.
+- Unit elastic demand is when the quantity demanded changes by the same percentage that the price does.

-The formula for elastic demand is the percent change in quantity demanded divided by the percent change in price.
+The formula for elastic demand is the percentage change in quantity demanded divided by the percentage change in price.

-Elastic demand is when the percent change in the quantity demanded exceeds the percent change in price.
+Elastic demand is when the percentage change in the quantity demanded exceeds the percentage change in price.

 Perfectly elastic demand is when the quantity demanded skyrockets to infinity when the price drops any amount.
 That, of course, could not happen in real life.

 But many commodities approach that situation because they are highly competitive.
 The price is really the only thing that matters.

 For example, two stores sell identical ounces of gold.
 One sells it for $1,800 an ounce while the other one sells it for $1,799 an ounce.
 With perfectly elastic demand, no one would buy the more expensive gold.
 Instead, they all buy gold from the dealer that sells it for less.
 In the real-life situation of almost perfect elasticity, many people, but not all of them, will choose the cheaper gold over the more expensive one.
 Some might buy the more expensive gold because they like the shop owner better.